LucasEnard/formation-template-python/README.md

     def on_message(self, request):
         return None
 ```
-It is advised to keep the `PostGresOperation` as it is and juste fill the `IrisOperation` and the `FileOperation`.
+It is advised to keep the `PostgresOperation` as it is and juste fill the `IrisOperation` and the `FileOperation`.

-When one of the operation receive a message/request, it will automatically dispatch the message/request to the correct function depending of the type of message/request specified in the signature of each function.
+When one of the operation receive a message/request, it will automatically dispatch the message/request to the correct function depending of the type of the message/request specified in the signature of each function.
 If the type of the message/request is not handled, it will be forwarded to the `on_message` function.

-As we can see, if the `FileOperation` receive a message of the type `msg.FormationRequest`, the information hold by the message will be written down on the `toto.csv` file.<br>Note that `path` is already a parameter of the operation and you could make `filename` a variable with a base value of `toto.csv` that can be change directly onto the management portal by doing :
+As we can see, if the `FileOperation` receive a message of the type `msg.FormationRequest` it will dispatch it to the `write_formation` function.<br>
+In this function, the information hold by the message will be written down on the `toto.csv` file.<br>Note that `path` is already a parameter of the operation and you could make `filename` a variable with a base value of `toto.csv` that can be changed directly in the management portal.
+To do so, we need to edit the `on_init` function like this:
 ```python
     def on_init(self):
         if hasattr(self,'path'):